dougherty-dev/-/README.md

 ### What image format should I use?

 AVIF is **vastly** superior, as it handles up to 12 bits per channel (48 bits with transparency) and has a much better compression algorithm.
 However, GD, Imagick, and most other server software reduce everything to 8 bits, for which WebP is a worthy contender.
 AVIF is typically not available on most PHP installations.
-AVIF in itself is also extremely processor intensive, and may not be feasible solution for your server.
+AVIF in itself is also extremely processor intensive, and may not be a feasible solution for your server.

 A solution offered by this software is to manually replace images with hand-crafted versions with higher bit depth whenever needed.
 Typically, images with smooth gradients will benefit enormously from 12-bit AVIF, even though monitors are typically 8-bit.

-A 21 Mpx image will usually be reduced to a few hundred kilobytes or less in size without artefacts using 12-bit AVIF, whereas 8-bit WebP and JPEG will require considerably more data while still displaying banding or noise.
+A 21 Mpx image will usually be reduced to a few hundred kilobytes or less in size without artifacts using 12-bit AVIF, whereas 8-bit WebP and JPEG will require considerably more data while still displaying banding or noise.

 It also depends on your source.
 Phone cameras typically only use 10 bits per channel, while DSLR/M cameras store 14 bits per channel in RAW format.
 Editing in 16 bits, and then publishing to 12 bits AVIF, is therefore the ideal flow for serious photography.